MicrosoftDocs/OfficeDocs-Exchange/Exchange/ExchangeOnline/exchange-admin-center.md

 ### Centers, Me tile, and Help

 The Centers tile allows you to change from one admin center to another.
-The Me tile allows you to sign out of the EAC and sign in as a different user.
+The Me tile allows you to sign out of the New Exchange admin center and sign in as a different user.
 The Help bubble displays contextual help for fields when you create or edit an object.

 ## Get to the Classic Exchange admin center